samuelsurulere/Recommender-Engines/README.md

 - The recommendations from the recommender engine seems to agree with the purchases of the selected customers.

 ### Key takeaways
-There was no way to validate the reocmmender engine but to manually compare and try to find similarities between the entire previous purchase of a parituclar customer and compare it with the top 5 recommended products.
+There was no way to validate the recommender engine except manually comparing and trying to find similarities between the entire previous purchase of a particular customer and compare it with the top 5 recommended products from the recommender engine.

 ## Challenges
  - Due to the train test split, I found it really difficult to write the proper function that will recommend the top five products to customers based on their first purchase.